Abdul Ahad Vakil

 Abdul Ahad Vakil (February 1934 – 9 July 2014) was an Indian politician and a Member of parliament elected in the 6th Lok Sabha elections from Jammu and Kashmir's Baramulla constituency.
 He served as the state minister in 1983 and the speaker of the Jammu and Kashmir Legislative Assembly in 1996.
 He was the senior member of the National Conference.

 Life and background

-Vakil was born in Jammu and Kashmir's Sopora district in February 1934.
+Vakil was born in Jammu and Kashmir's Sopore district in February 1934.
 He did Masters of Arts and Bachelor of Laws during his education period and was initially studying at Amar Singh College, Srinagar and later, moved to Aligarh Muslim University where He completed further studies.

 Vakil was originally a lawyer in 1971 and then nominated as the member of the District Development Board in 1976.

 Social activities

 Vakil was regarded as the active social worker who was responsible for the establishment of the Government Degree College for Women, Sopore with science up to Bachelor of Science.
 During his political spanning, He opened several welfare centres for the poor, Widows and physically disabled people in Sopor.